 Little Brewster Island is home to Boston Light, one of the nation’s most famous lighthouses and the oldest lighthouse site in the United States.
 You can climb the 76 steps to the top of the current lighthouse, which has been in service since 1785.
 Catch the ferry from Boston’s Fan Pier, but be forewarned: It only runs on weekends and sells out early.
 Fan Pier is also home to the park’s Discovery Center, the first of a dozen such centers being built nationwide as part of an initiative to make national parks more accessible.

-is a photographer based out of brooklyn, new york.travel time from boston: one hourdetails:
+joshua paul is a photographer based out of brooklyn, new york.

 sagres (508-675-7018) is a large full-service restaurant with a broad menu of portuguese specialties. billy’s café (508-672-9380) is a neighborhood tavern serving an overflowing spicy sausage sandwich it claims is “the best chourico and chips in town.”

 several companies offer bus tours from downtown boston, including plymouth & brockton co.
 (508-746-0378). if you take your own car, parking may be difficult. all the major plymouth attractions lie within walking distance of each other along an oceanfront stretch several blocks long, except for plimoth plantation (508-746-1622, www.plimoth.org), which is three miles away and has parking. for more information, call (800) 231-1620 or visit www.seeplymouth.com.

 the hearth n’ kettle at the john carver inn (508-746-7100) serves new england specialties, including chowders, lobster, and steaks. local stands serving fried clams and other new england seafood abound.

-travel time from boston: a 45-minute ferry ridedetails:
+travel time from boston: a 45-minute ferry ride

 the only food service in the park is a snack bar on george’s island. the best idea is to pack a picnic lunch to enjoy on the deserted beaches and rocky shores.